glutanimate/anki-addon-builder/README.md

 #### Requirements

-`aab` requires a proper development environment in order to work correctly.
-Please refer to [Anki's documentation](https://github.com/dae/anki/blob/master/README.development) for information on how to set this up for Anki 2.1.
+`aab` needs to be run in an Anki development environment to work correctly.
+Please refer to [Anki's documentation](https://github.com/dae/anki/blob/master/README.development) for information on how to set this up.

-#### Installing from pip
+#### Installing from PyPI

     pip install aab